Level of measurement

 Level of measurement or scale of measure is a classification that describes the nature of information within the values assigned to variables.
 Psychologist Stanley Smith Stevens developed the best-known classification with four levels, or scales, of measurement: nominal, ordinal, interval, and ratio.
-This framework of distinguishing levels of measurement originated in psychology and is widely criticized by scholars in other disciplines.
+This framework of distinguishing levels of measurement originated in psychology and has since had a complex history, being adopted and extended in some disciplines and by some scholars, and criticized or rejected by others.
 Other classifications include those by Mosteller and Tukey, and by Chrisman.

 Stevens's typology

 Overview

 Stevens proposed his typology in a 1946 Science article titled "On the theory of scales of measurement".
 In that article, Stevens claimed that all measurement in science was conducted using four different types of scales that he called "nominal", "ordinal", "interval", and "ratio", unifying both "qualitative" (which are described by his "nominal" type) and "quantitative" (to a different degree, all the rest of his scales).
 The concept of scale types later received the mathematical rigour that it lacked at its inception with the work of mathematical psychologists Theodore Alper (1985, 1987), Louis Narens (1981a, b), and R. Duncan Luce (1986, 1987, 2001).
 As Luce (1997, p.
 395) wrote: